thakurtanya/kontikilabsDevelopers/doc/source/Ecomm-Bot.rst

 	.. image:: https://raw.githubusercontent.com/thakurtanya/kontikilabsDevelopers/master/images/create-dataset.png

 Get started by creating new dataset, which requires a ``bot name`` and the ``industry/vertical`` that your bot belongs to.
 Here, we are going to name our bot as - "ecomm-bot" and the domain will be "E-commerce".
-Once you click on the ``Add`` button, the dataset gets created and you will be redirected to "Intent Page".
+Once you click on the "Add" button, the dataset gets created and you will be redirected to "Intent Page".

 =======================================================
 Building no keyword Intents (Intents with no entities):